ipatch/dotfiles/README.md

 - [ ] Write an install script for easy installation of dotfiles.
 - [x] Add a collection of inspirational dotfile repos.
 - [x] ~~Add images in the lib dir of this repo to the .wiki submodule repo.~~
-- [x] ~~Figure out why cloning the dotfiles repo is cloning the submodules with detached heads~~ 🤔 see [this](https://stackoverflow.com/a/20797186/70880) for detailed explanation.
+- [x] ~~Figure out why cloning the dotfiles repo is cloning the submodules with detached heads~~ 🤔 see[this](https://stackoverflow.com/a/20797186/70880) for detailed explanation.
 ### Neovim
   - [ ] don't create session files when launching a man page
   - [ ] Figure out a sane solution for previewing markdown ie. .md documents